 Traceability increases efficiency, drives alignment, and mitigates organizational risk.
 And with Jama Connect, teams can link and decompose high-level requirements to more detailed system and sub-system requirements, including associated risks and hazards, to ensure proper verification and validation before release.

-Download our eBook, Risk Management for Class II and Class III Medical Device Companies, to learn about the top three challenges that modern medical device makers face and how to overcome them.
+Download our eBook, Conquering Connectivity, Competition and Compliance, to learn about the top three challenges that modern medical device makers face and how to overcome them.